zhangjinde/sendfiled/doc/mainpage.md

 Sendfiled is a local server process which sends or reads files on behalf of client applications.

-# Goals
+# Purpose

-To provide applications with:
+Sendfiled provides applications with:

 * **Non-blocking file transfer**.
 Unlike other types of file descriptors, non-blocking semantics cannot be achieved reliably on disk-backed file